 Crawfish Etouffee

 How to Make Crawfish Etouffee

-To begin the recipe, season the crawfish tails.
-Set aside.
+To begin the recipe, season the crawfish tail meat and set aside.

-Seasoned crawfish tails in a round white bowl.
+Raw seasoned crawfish in a round white bowl.

-Seasoned crawfish tails and stewed tomatoes over a roux in a skillet on the stove.
+Seasoned crawfish and stewed tomatoes over roux in a black pan.

 And that's it, y'all!!

-So, this Louisiana crawfish etouffee recipe is the ONE to make when you want to make a stellar first impression that lingers to the very last bite.
+So, this Louisiana crawfish etouffee recipe is definitely the one to make when you want to make a stellar first impression that lingers to the very last bite.
 For sure!!

-Share with those who are who they say they are, even when no one is watching.
+Share with those who are who they say they are, especially when no one is watching.
 Much food love, and see y'all on the yum side...

-Crawfish etouffee in a deep cast iron skillet next to a bowl with rice and a cayenne pepper on top.
+Crawfish etouffee in a black skillet next to a dark green napkin and rice with a whole cayenne pepper on top.

+Crawfish Etouffee